techidaily/site-facebook/source/_posts/bridging-the-gap-between-media-and-authors-with-facebooks-5-million-financing.md

 ## Bridging the Gap Between Media and Authors with Facebook's $5 Million Financing

  In its efforts to compete against the burgeoning trend of email newsletters, epitomized by the success of Substack, Facebook is trying to recruit journalists to its platform to publish.
-According to[Reuters](https://www.reuters.com/technology/facebook-pay-5-mln-local-journalists-newsletter-push-2021-04-29/) , Facebook is spending $5 million paying local journalists in multi year deals.
+According to [Reuters](https://www.reuters.com/technology/facebook-pay-5-mln-local-journalists-newsletter-push-2021-04-29/) , Facebook is spending $5 million paying local journalists in multi year deals.

 ## Growing the Independent Creator Space